 Again, why didn’t we think of that, right?!

-Non-Techy Strategies for Getting Students Attention in your Classroom Management Plan
+Non-Techy Strategies for Getting Students’ Attention in Your Classroom Management Plan

-There are, of course, other strategies for getting students’ attention that do not cost anything but are still very effective to a well-run classroom management plan.
+There are, of course, other strategies for getting students’ attention that do not cost anything but are still very effective for a well-run classroom management plan.
 These may be a bit old school and will certainly require some student buy-in, but when executed properly, they are also tried and true.

-The first idea is asking students in a normal tone of voice, “raise your hand if you can hear me”.
+The first idea is asking students in a normal tone of voice, “Raise your hand if you can hear me”.
 You will have to do this a few times, but as hands go up, more students will notice and will do the same.
 This takes a bit longer to accomplish as it turns into the trickle effect, but it does get quicker as time passes and students are used to the routine (at the same time, if they are extremely engaged in an activity, it will still take longer to notice).

 A second easy idea is to simply turn off the lights.
 Some teachers flicker them, but that, in theory, could trigger someone with Epilepsy, so I would shy away from that.
 With this, students will notice that the lights have gone out and that is their sign to quiet down.